“Breathing Freely Without A Care. Now You’ve Entered The Genius Lair.”

 US and in a few places in Canada.
 There

-were not as terrible places as the ones reserved for violent people, but don’t
+were not as terrible places as the ones reserved for really violent people, but don’t

 dreadful prisons like a Pennsylvania State Penitentiary and Oklahoma, which